 Vegetable puree for babies is as easy as steaming veggies and blending them up.
 Not only are they great for feeding your little or on a preloaded spoon with baby led weaning, but they’re perfect for hidden veggie recipes.
 With just a few steps, you can have affordable, delicious, and nutrition-packed veggie mash.

 When parent hit the 6-month mark after their children are born, chances are they’re excited to try out solids.
 It’s an exciting time!

 We introduced solids using baby led weaning, which I adored.
 So, it’s kind of funny that my love of pureed vegetables runs deep.
-But the truth of the matter is that I didn’t even start looking into them until my boys were older.
+I didn’t even start looking into them until my boys were older.
 By then, they were becoming typical picky eaters.
 Soon I was blending up veggies and adding them to everything from smoothies to muffins to cookies.